 So what is a realistic, progressive solution that doesn’t require downgrading back to a flip phone?
 Online awareness.
-Cyber Dive believes that the mindful use of technology is the most sustainable and effective way to improve the relationship between your mental health and online activity.
+Cyber Dive's revolutionary smartphone for children instills mental health awareness with its patent-pending Mental Health Check.
+Your child is prompted to answer a variety of questions related to their environment and emotional well-being to provide you insight into their current mental state and what may be affecting it.
+We believe that the mindful use of technology is the most sustainable and effective way to improve the relationship between your mental health and online activity.
 Now, this will look different for everyone and is all about finding the right balance.
 If you aren’t sure where to start, here are some recommended practices to create more conscious online experiences.

 Be aware of your intention.
 Why are you using your digital device?
 Is there a specific task you are needing to complete or are you just bored?
 Regardless of your purpose, I encourage you to be aware of what this reason is to avoid hours of thoughtless scrolling.